in28minutes/in28minutes.github.io/_blog/articles/2017-01-29-spring-boot-autoconfiguration-top20.md

 	<artifactId>spring-data-rest-hal-explorer</artifactId>
 </dependency>

 ```

-HAL Explorer auto configuration [http://localhost:8080/actuator/conditions](http://localhost:8080/actuator/conditions){:target="_blank"} would show the details of all the beans which are auto configured and those which are not.
+HAL Explorer autoconfiguration [http://localhost:8080/actuator/conditions](http://localhost:8080/actuator/conditions) would show the details of all the beans which are autoconfigured and those which are not.

 ![Image](/images/spring-boot-auto-configuration-actuator-negative-matches.png "Negative Matches Spring Boot Auto Configuration")